RuanMeiMains/RuanMeiMains.github.io/docs/ruanmei-guides/full.md

 Because Ruan Mei's ultimate is so powerful, it is highly recommended to have as much Energy Regeneration as possible.
 This is why ERR rope is recommended over BE rope.

 ### Is 3T Ult Really Necessary?
 While a 3T ult is optimal, it's not necessary.
+It is better to focus on achieving the minimum amount of Break Effect (180%) before focusing on achieving a 3T ult.
 However, even if you cannot achieve a 3T ult, still aim for as high ultimate uptime as possible.
 Ruan Mei's ultimate is very valuable, so the more you can cast your ultimate, the better.

+### How much Break Effect can I sacrifice for 3T Ult?
+It is recommended to first aim for 180% Break Effect, then to focus on 3T ult.
+If you have less than **170%** Break Effect, it is better to settle for a 4T ult instead, as losing out on the recommended Break Effect negatively affects Ruan Mei more than having less ultimate uptime.
+However, it is not recommended to settle for anything more than a 4T ult.
+A 5T ult is not recommended, and using an ERR rope is still recommended over a Break Effect rope.
+You can see what combination of light cones and ERR works best for you in our [Energy Needs](#energy-needs) section.

 ### How much Break Effect is too much?
 While the recommended minimum Break Effect is 180%, you can definitely have more Break Effect.
 There is no limit to how much Break Effect to have, but you should not be sacrificing other stats for Break Effect.
 Once you hit 180% Break Effect, focus on other stats; if you have extra Break Effect to spare even after hitting the recommended stats, that's perfectly fine.

 ### Can I run a Break Effect rope?
-In all situations, a BE rope should only be used if you do not have an ERR rope.
+In all situations, a Break Effect rope should only be used if you do not have an ERR rope.
+This goes for when you cannot reach 180% Break Effect as well.
 Even with other energy sources, having an ERR rope is still recommended.
-It is generally more beneficial for your team to cast Ruan Mei's ultimate more often, even if she does not have the recommended 180% BE minimum.
+It is generally more beneficial for your team to cast Ruan Mei's ultimate more often, and an ERR rope is the largest source of energy for any character.
+Sacrificing over 19% energy for more Break Effect, which is a stat that can be obtained via relic substats, is not worth it.
+The only exception for this is if you are willing to 4T ult with S5 Meshing Cogs.

 ## Closing & Final Thoughts
 In conclusion, Ruan Mei is a strong buffer who can fit in any team.
 She is likely future-proof and will remain a strong unit even in the future.
 She is slightly costly, and she isn't meant to replace other Harmony units, but she shines in her own way.
 Also, it gives players a chance to invest in a stat that wasn't commonly invested in before.